IDMNYU/audiolab/docs/synths.md

 Serge modules use small knobs to control parameters, often in conjunction with control voltage.
 Knobs that *scale* (multiply) an input voltage and knobs that *offset* (add to) an input voltage are distinguished on the panel graphics.
 Serge scalar knobs are usually *bipolar* and can apply negative scaling by moving the knob to the left.
 The zero (12 o'clock) position scales the incoming voltage to 0.

+Serge modules that work with frequency as a parameter (oscillators, filters, slope generators) often have CV inputs for both linear frequency (scaled by a knob) and [1V/OCT](https://en.wikipedia.org/wiki/CV/gate) standard control voltage, allowing the module to be accurately tuned and played by, e.g. a MIDI-to-CV converter.

 Modules are connected by **patching** within and between module jacks using banana cables.

 <img src = "./img/serge_patched2.jpg" title="Serge modules patched together" alt="Serge modules patched together">